spaceadler/homelab/README.md

 I tried to make a "chirp" sound (frequency goes up over time).
 **The Mistake:** I added \+1 to the frequency *every single sample*.
 **The Result:** Since there are 44,100 samples per second, the frequency shot up to 44kHz in one second.
 This broke the **Nyquist Limit** (which is half the sample rate, or 22,050 Hz).
-When you go past that limit, the audio doesn't disappear—it "folds" back down as a lower frequency alias.
+When you go past that limit, the audio doesn't disappear, rather it "folds" back down as a lower frequency alias.
 The sound went up, bounced off the ceiling, and came back down as a terrifying, chaotic screeching noise.
 It sounded like a demon.

 ### **The Math Typo**